nutsllc/toybox-larabel/README.md

 |``LARAVEL_TZ``|UTC|Timezone for Laravel|
 |``LARAVEL_LOCALE``|en|locale for Laravel|

-## Adding PHP extensions
+## Enabling PHP extensions

-PHP extensions can be added by environment variables with ``enable`` value.
+PHP extensions can be enabled by environment variables with ``enable`` value.

 For example:

-``docker run -it -p 8080:80 -e GD=enable -e MEMCACHED=enable -e APCU=enable -e OPCACHE=enable -e XDEBUG=true -d nutsllc/toybox-aravel:5.3-php7.0-apache``
+``docker run -itd -p 8080:80 -e GD=enable -e MEMCACHED=enable -e APCU=enable -e OPCACHE=enable -e XDEBUG=true -d nutsllc/toybox-aravel:5.3-php7.0-apache``

 ### List of the PHP extensions that you can enable to container